Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 There is no single way grief should look or feel.

-Sessions are guided by what feels most important to you and how grief is affecting your life.
-Together we may explore:
+Sessions are guided by what feels most important to you and by the ways grief is affecting your life.
+Together, we may explore:

-• Making sense of your emotional responses to loss
+• Making sense of your emotions and responses to loss

-• Understanding how grief is affecting your daily life
+• Understanding how grief is affecting your everyday life

 • Finding ways to cope when things feel overwhelming